BLOG

 Less is more.

-Minimalism was in vogue in the 90s for a different reason.
-To become a graphic designer back in the day, you need to know how to write code, period.
-And since resources on how to do coding were limited, only a handful was able to design good-looking web pages.
+Minimalism was in vogue in the 1990s for a different reason.
+To become a graphic designer, you must know how to write code, period.
+And since resources on coding were limited, only a handful could design good-looking web pages.

-For non-coders who wanted to make websites, they had signed up to GeoCities and other free web hosting platforms to create their pages from scratch.
+For non-coders who wanted to make websites had signed up to GeoCities and other free web hosting platforms to create their pages from scratch.
 Think of these platforms as the Wix and WordPress of today but with a higher learning curve.

-As a result, the majority of its users were only to create simplistic and minimalistic web pages that contain GIFs, images, text, and links only.
+As a result, most of its users could only create simplistic and minimalistic web pages containing GIFs, images, text, and links.

-Plus, there weren’t lots of web designers offering their skills as a service due to the lack of demand for an online presence in the ’90s.
-Now, you have tons of custom WordPress development services to choose from that can bring your design ideas to life.
-This shouldn’t come as a surprise because the number of websites has exponentially grown through the years.
+Plus, few web designers offered their skills as a service in the ’90s due to the lack of demand for an online presence.
+Now, you have many custom WordPress development services that can bring your design ideas to life.
+This shouldn’t be a surprise because the number of websites has grown exponentially.

 Number of Websites